zelcion/birbs/README.md

 ## EventManager : **_class_**
 It is the entity that you can use to trigger a Procedure in a Context.
 It is also possible to use it as a context group.

 This special entity should be used whenever possible to broadcast birbables since it enables to trigger them without a reference.
+Also, you may record and dump the history of broadcasts by plugging in a `BroadcastsRecorder`.

 ### EventManager.addContext()
 Adds a context to an EventManager.
 Returns the EventManager